peteamiri/Tutorials/SalesForce/CertNote2.md

 Standard APPs: Sales, Call Center, Marketing, Community, Site.com
 10. Describe the standard object architecture and relationship model Overview of Relationships:
-Use relationships to associate an object with other objects in Salesforce.
+Use relationships to associate an object with other objects in SalesForce.
 (Custom fields and relationships) You can define different types of relationships by creating custom relationship fields on an object.
-There are different types of relationships between objects in Salesforce.
+There are different types of relationships between objects in SalesForce.
 Their differences include how they handle data deletion, sharing, and required fields in page layouts.

 Master-detail
 This type of relationship closely links objects together such that the master record controls certain behaviors of the detail and subdetail record.
 For example, you can define a two-object master-detail relationship, such as Account—Expense Report, that extends the relationship to subdetail records, such as Account—ExpenseReport—Expense Line Item.
 You can then perform operations across the master—detail—subdetail relationship.
 (Exp: Job application – Review - Detail)

-Behaviors of master-detail relationships include: o   When a master record is deleted, the related detail and subdetail records are also deleted.
-(Because review is useless without job application object) o   By default, records can’t be reparented in master-detail relationships.
-Administrators can, however, allow child records in master-detail relationships on custom objects to be reparented to different parent records by selecting the Allow reparenting option in the master-detail relationship definition. o   The Owner field on the detail and subdetail records is not available and is automatically set to the owner of the master record.
-Custom objects on the “detail” side of a master-detail relationship can't have sharing rules, manual sharing, or queues, as these require the Owner field. o   The security settings for the master record control the detail and subdetail records. o   The master-detail relationship field (which is the field linking the objects) is required on the page layout of the detail and subdetail records. o   The master object can be a standard object, such as Account or Opportunity, or a custom object. o   As a best practice, don't exceed 10,000 child records for a master-detail relationship. o   In a many-to-many relationship, a user can’t delete a parent record if more than 200 junction object records are associated with it and if the junction object has a roll-up summary field that rolls up to the other parent o   Custom object: Maximum Number of Master – Detail Relationships = 23 o   A master detail relationship on an object can only be created before the object contains record data
+Behaviors of master-detail relationships include:
+* When a master record is deleted, the related detail and subdetail records are also deleted.
+(Because review is useless without job application object)
+* By default, records can’t be reparented in master-detail relationships.
+Administrators can, however, allow child records in master-detail relationships on custom objects to be reparented to different parent records by selecting the Allow reparenting option in the master-detail relationship definition.
+* The Owner field on the detail and subdetail records is not available and is automatically set to the owner of the master record.
+Custom objects on the “detail” side of a master-detail relationship can't have sharing rules, manual sharing, or queues, as these require the Owner field.
+* The security settings for the master record control the detail and subdetail records.
+* The master-detail relationship field (which is the field linking the objects) is required on the page layout of the detail and subdetail records.
+* The master object can be a standard object, such as Account or Opportunity, or a custom object.
+* As a best practice, don't exceed 10,000 child records for a master-detail relationship.
+* In a many-to-many relationship, a user can’t delete a parent record if more than 200 junction object records are associated with it and if the junction object has a roll-up summary field that rolls up to the other parent
+* Custom object: Maximum Number of Master – Detail Relationships = 23
+* A master detail relationship on an object can only be created before the object contains record data

 Lookup